 Notting Hill Carnival zombie knife attacker jailed for 18 years

-A zombie knife-wielding teenager who slashed a man at Notting Hill Carnival has been jailed for 18 years.
+A man who used a zombie knife to slash a teenager at Notting Hill Carnival has been jailed for 18 years.

 The defendant, from Walthamstow, east London, was found guilty of attempted murder having admitted possession of a knife.